Do Learning Management Systems Limit Creativity?

 Do Learning Management Systems (LMS) limit creativity?
 That’s a tough and opinion-based question to answer.
-However, to fully answer this question, and to understand what is at stake, we must first understand creativity itself.
-Creativity is the ability to solve problems, envision, or create ideas or alternatives, or to create something original or unusual (Morr, 2019).
+However, to fully answer this question and understand what is at stake, we must first understand creativity itself.
+Creativity is the ability to solve problems, envision, create ideas or alternatives, or create something original or unusual (Morr, 2019).
 Often associated with Invention or Innovation, creativity is almost a requirement for either innovation or invention.

 Essentially, creativity is our ability to think outside of the box.
 The right hemisphere of our brains is the creative hub of our existence (BMS, 2019).
 With that in mind, it is important to note that we are entering our 4th Industrial Revolution and that innovation and invention are happening all around us (Ndung’u & Signé, 2020).
-Therefore, it could be argued that our immediate future will be reliant on our right brain.
-The issue here, considering technological advances, among other things, is that online learning is undoubtedly going to be a big part of this future (Kumar, 2020).
+Therefore, it could be argued that our immediate future will rely on our right brain.
+Considering technological advances, the issue here is that online learning will undoubtedly be a big part of this future (Kumar, 2020).

 Since LMS systems are currently the primary driver for online learning, it would be wise to consider whether such systems encourage or limit creativity.
 Unfortunately, the answer is not a simple one.
 The truth is that it depends on about four things.

 Let’s look at what we know.
-Creativity, in a learning setting, is often blocked or restricted by an overly sterile environment, rigid rules and expectations, busy work, and limited resources (Wilson, 2020).
+Creativity in a learning setting is often blocked or restricted by an overly sterile environment, rigid rules and expectations, busy work, and limited resources (Wilson, 2020).
 Furthermore, it could be argued that creativity is further hindered by a lack of choices, too much information to sift through, limited time to reflect, delayed or limited feedback, and a lack of meaningful participation (Kelly, 2014).
-Moreover, and arguably the most alarming, is the idea that many teachers are reliant on subjective assessment tools when abstract cognitive processes are necessary (Bercovitz et al., 2017).
+Moreover, arguably the most alarming is the idea that many teachers rely on subjective assessment tools when abstract cognitive processes are necessary (Bercovitz et al., 2017).

 Many online learning situations are guilty of all of these.
 I have personally been in classes where weeks went by without any decent feedback or even a grade.
 I have taken tests that did not allow for various nuances discussed in the class and differed from the text.
 I have been in classes where the workload barely allowed me time to breathe, let alone reflect upon what I had learned.
-Moreover, I have been a part of classes where the course was so structured and so rigid that I became bored out of my mind.
-In these situations, my creativity regarding the material and my motivation to excel or explore was next to nothing.
+Moreover, I have been a part of classes where the course was so structured and rigid that I became bored.
+In these situations, my creativity regarding the material and motivation to excel or explore was next to nothing.

-However, while these are not good, we should understand that online classes through an Learning Management Systems can provide an opportunity for creativity.
+However, while these are not good, we should understand that online classes through Learning Management Systems can provide an opportunity for creativity.
 In fact, in some cases, it can foster it to a very high degree.
-I believe that such an environment can be created by appealing to Self-Determination Theory.
-In that, teachers must appeal to both the student’s (and their own) Competence, Relatedness, and Autonomy (Naxer, 2019).
-I have been in such classes and loved it, so I offer the following based on such experiences.
+I believe such an environment can be created by appealing to the Self-Determination Theory.
+In that, teachers must appeal to the student’s (and their own) Competence, Relatedness, and Autonomy (Naxer, 2019).
+I have been in such classes and loved them, so I offer the following based on such experiences.

 To foster such creativity, and in my experience, a teacher might provide options on how an assignment gets done, provide the information in what is known as a selective release, encourage critical reflection and have collaborative discussions regarding what was learned or explored, provide prompt (and meaningful) feedback to students on the assignments, and encourage creative ways to explore the information, such videos or movies (Kelly, 2014).
 Another way might be to encourage leisure reading of fiction loosely related to the course material (Borodina et al., 2019).
 However, my best recommendation would be to reduce or eliminate the busy work.
 Instead, and if the topic allows, focus on the necessary material, but then spend some time exploring possibilities regarding its potential applications.

-Indeed, while it can be said that an Learning Management Systems can limit creativity, we must also know that they can foster creativity if utilized correctly.
+Indeed, while it can be said that Learning Management Systems can limit creativity, we must also know that they can foster creativity if utilized correctly.
 I do not believe that the LMS is what dictates that outcome.
-Much like in a physical classroom, whether creativity is fostered or hindered, and whether learning actually takes place or not, really depends on several factors, including the curriculum, the instruction design, the teacher, and the student.
+Much like in a physical classroom, whether creativity is fostered or hindered and whether learning actually takes place depends on several factors, including the curriculum, instruction design, teacher, and student.